-The Board of Directors approves the compensation of the Chief Executive Officer ("CEO"), as recommended by the Compensation Committee.
-The Compensation Committee makes this recommendation based upon evaluation of CEO annual performance conducted by the Executive Committee.
+The Board of Directors approves the compensation of the chief executive officer ("CEO"), as recommended by the Compensation Committee makes this recommendation based upon the evaluation of CEO annual performance conducted by the Executive Committee.
 The Compensation Committee determines the compensation of all other Company executive officers, as well as other senior employees.
 The Board of Directors ratifies the salary decisions of the Committee.

 The compensation of the CEO is governed by the same plans and objectives as outlined above for all executive officers.
-As Chairman of the Board and CEO, Mr. Schoenberger was paid an annual base salary of \$354,400 in 2004.
-This amount was determined both with reference to the terms of Mr. Schoenberger's employment agreement, which calls for a base salary with an annual performance and salary review, and Unitil's general salary policy.
-(Mr. Schoenberger's 2003 - 2006 Employment Agreement is described in detail on page 25.)
-Mr. Schoenberger's incentive compensation is determined using the same factors, both quantitative, which in 2004 were Earnings Per Share, Reliability, and Customer Service, and qualitative, as the other executive participants in the Incentive Plan.
-The Committee will evaluate the attainment of 2004 goals and determine the Incentive Plan payout for Mr. Schoenberger, as well as for all participants in the Incentive Plan, at its meeting in March, 2005.
+As chairman of the board, CEO and president of the Company,

+Mr. Schoenberger was paid a base salary of \$367,158 in 2005.
+This amount was determined with reference to both the terms of Mr. Schoenberger's employment agreement, which calls for a base salary with an annual performance and salary review, and Unitil's general salary policy.
+(Mr. Schoenberger's 2003 - 2006 Employment Agreement is described in detail on pages 26 and 27.)
+Mr. Schoenberger's variable compensation is evaluated and determined using the same quantitative and qualitative factors as the other participants in the Incentive Plan and the Stock Plan, as described above.
+For the attainment of both quantitative and qualitative factors in 2005, Mr. Schoenberger was paid a bonus of \$229,474 under the Incentive Plan, and received a grant of 5,000 shares of restricted stock under the Stock Plan.